trentnetau/whispersentinel/README.md

 The essence of the tool was derived from a project by Miro - https://www.mirobarsa.com/technology/real-time-detect-silence-from-audio-input-in-linux/ but contains some adaptions to improve it's usability.

 I'm a coding amateur, this is being flung out into the public with the understanding that I'm finding tricks as I go along as well...so if you've spotted something I don't know about or have an idea on something you wish to share, be sure to hit me up.

+Be sure to consider buying me a coffee if you find this script useful https://www.buymeacoffee.com/trentnetau and let me know if you have any ideas or would like to talk more about it via my website https://www.trent.net.au/

 ### Legal stuff
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.